dennexequiel/dennexequiel/README.md

 - 👋 Hi, I’m Denn Agustin.
 - 👀 I’m interested in music, poetry, and creating apps.
-- 🌱 I’m currently learning .NET Core.
+- 🌱 I’m currently learning .NET Core and PWAs.
-- 📫 How to reach me ?
+- 📫 How to reach me?
 Send me a message at dennexequiel@gmail.com.

 <!---
 dennagustin/dennagustin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.